link1905/system-design-101/content/docs/data-persistence/sql-database/concurrency-control.md

 ##### Row-level Conflicts

-By combining **locking** and **snapshotting**, we achieve the **Repeatable Read Isolation Level**.
+By combining **locking** and **snapshotting**, we achieve the **Repeatable Read** isolation level.

 However, this approach only handles row-level conflicts.
 It does not prevent higher-level anomalies happing at the table level, such as [Phantom Read](#phantom-read) or [Write Skew](#write-skew)

-### Phantom Read Phenomenon
+### Phantom Read

 The **Phantom Read** phenomenon is somewhat similar to **Unrepeatable Read**, but occurs at the **table level**.
 It refers to a situation where the set of rows matching a condition changes during the course of a transaction.

-This happens when rows that satisfy a condition appear or disappear unexpectedly—like phantoms.
+This happens when rows that satisfy a condition appear or disappear unexpectedly, like phantoms.
 Consider an example from a banking system that processes loan applicants:

 1. The system first counts the number of eligible accounts and calculates the total loan amount as: `3,000 * number of eligible accounts`.
 2. It then creates a new loan program record with the calculated total.
 3. Finally, the system loops through the eligible accounts to create individual loan accounts.

-Meanwhile, another transaction inserts additional accounts that meet the loan eligibility criteria.
+Meanwhile, another transaction inserts an additional account that meet the loan eligibility criteria.
-As a result, the original transaction processes more accounts than initially counted, leading to a phantom read
+As a result, the original transaction processes more accounts than initially counted, leading to a phantom read.

 ```d2
 shape: sequence_diagram